GoogleChrome/web.dev/src/site/content/en/learn/html/details/index.md

 The `<details>` element is the disclosure widget container.
 The `<summary>` is the summary or legend for its parent `<details>`.
 The summary is always displayed, acting as a button that toggles the display of the rest of the parent’s contents.
-Interacting with the `<summary>` toggles the display of the self-labeled summary siblings, natively toggling the `<details>` element’s `open` attribute.
+Interacting with the `<summary>` toggles the display of the self-labeled summary siblings, natively toggling the `<details>`' element’s `open` attribute.

 The `open` attribute is a boolean attribute.
-If present, no matter the value or lack thereof, it indicates that all the `<details>’` contents are shown to the user.
+If present, no matter the value or lack thereof, it indicates that all the `<details>` contents are shown to the user.
 If the `open` attribute is not present, only the contents of the `<summary>` are shown.

 Because the `open` attribute is added and removed automatically as the user interacts with the control, it can be used in CSS to